xuanyuan14/Web-Search-Field-Study-Toolkit/README.md

 <p align="center">
   <img src="https://github.com/xuanyuan14/Web-Search-Field-Study-Toolkit/blob/master/images/install.png">
 </p>

-* Login the annotation platform server and register a new account.
+* Login at the annotation platform (0.0.0.0:8000) and register a new account.

+* Click the extension logo and login with the account.

 <p align="center">
   <img src="https://github.com/xuanyuan14/Web-Search-Field-Study-Toolkit/blob/master/images/login.png">
 </p>
-* Click the extension logo and login with the account.

 * Now, all things get ready!
 Just start your field study!

 ## Something you should notice